worldInColors/weather-app/README.md

 - In the process of making the `Dropdown` component re-usable
 - Added functionality to the "Switch to Imperial" button
 - Added hover and selected states to the dropdowns
+  -# Future me, so, trying to make `Dropdown` re-usable was probably pretty stupid since the added complexity isnt worth it, I might try to make another dropdown and make it re-usable for the days and search one, but making the Units one re-usable isn't worth it in my opinion.
   This was somewhat a challenging part:

 ```jsx
 const handleUnitSwitch = () => {